Instacart Review: Is Instacart Worth the Cost in 2021?

 How does Instacart work?

-Instacart is an on-demand grocery delivery service where customers place orders online or in the app from their favorite stores and an Instacart shopper shops for the order.
-You can have the order delivered to your home or, in some cases, pick it up from the store yourself, but this depends on the market and store.
+Instacart primarily delivers from grocery stores, and you place your order online or in the app, and an Instacart shopper shops for the order.
+You can have the order delivered to your home or possibly pick orders up from the store yourself, but this depends on the market and store.

 You can place Instacart orders for as fast as an hour — there might be some limitations depending on the time of the day and shopper availability — or up to a week in advance.
 And delivery windows start at 9 am and can run as late as midnight depending on the store.